let's talk

 Difficult complexity

-Long story short, difficult websites require the best professionals to deliver complex value.
+Long story short, complex websites require the best professionals to deliver optimum value.

 Websites like Canva, Reddit, or LinkedIn are good representations of such development complexity.

-More features mean more hours put into its development, hence the high cost.
+More features mean more hours put into its development, hence the higher cost.

-The time to develop is about 6-12 months.
+The time to deliver such a project is about 6-12 months.

 Illustration to show what factors form the cost of developing a complex website with examples

-Not only the website development costs but the maintenance and upkeep charges will also rise.
+Not only will the website development costs increase, but maintenance and upkeep charges will also rise.

 Due to these complex features and roles, other aspects also change.